max-ieremenko/SqlDatabase/README.md

 ```sql
 EXEC sys.sp_updateextendedproperty @name=N'version', @value=N'{{TargetVersion}}'
 ```
-Both scripts are configurable in SqlDatabase.exe.config
+Both scripts are configurable in SqlDatabase.exe.config, see [example](Examples/ConfigurationFile/)

 #### Variables in .sql migartion steps
-Any entry like {{VariableName}} is interpreted as variable and has to be changed (text replacement) with active value before script execution.
+Any entry like *{{VariableName}}* is interpreted as variable and has to be changed (text replacement) with active value before script execution.
 The name is case insensitive.
 Non defined value of a variable leads to and error and stops migration execution.

 The value is resolving in the following order: